ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::Question
 In an experiment we make two measurements of the diameter of a tennis ball.
 They are $2.58$ in. and $2.61$ in.
-What is the percent difference between the second measurement with respect to the first in our measurements?
+What is the percent difference of the second measurement with respect to the first in our measurements?
 :::